 Travellers’ cheques have been largely superseded by alternative methods of payment and as such cannot easily be cashed, making them a largely redundant form of payment.

-Multi-currency cash passports or pre-loaded cards can be ordered online and posted to your preferred address.
+Travel Tip: Currency Passes or pre-loaded cards can be ordered online and posted to your preferred address.

 Airport departure and arrival taxes are a common feature of international travel, however most taxes are included in the cost of your airline ticket.
 As a precaution against situations where departure and arrival taxes are not included in the cost of your flight, it can be helpful to carry a small amount of local currency with you to help pay for such costs.